 For example, let's say you play a sport (volleyball is my fav!)
 2 days each week on top of your normal exercise and eating schedule.
 You may notice the average glucose on the days you play is always around 4 points lower than the other days.
 This comparison allows us to see that playing sports (or generally being more active) helps to lower glucose levels, and will hopefully reinforce this positive behavior.

 On the opposite end of the spectrum, you may notice that a very stressful week at work (one where your sleep took a hit) resulted in an average glucose level 5 points higher than a normal week.
 This is a signal that lack of sleep and excess stress is negatively impacting your numbers.

 Another useful tool is your glucose variability (GV) number.
 This number (aka Standard Deviation) describes the average size of the glucose spikes and dips over a certain period.
 It goes hand in hand with the Average Glucose (Mean) and tells us how far from average your glucose curve generally deflects.

 Measuring GV around a specific meal or activity can help categorize it as a high variability or low variability event.
-For example, a meal which causes a dramatic rise in glucose, such as a candy bar might be considered a high GV food while something like an avocado would be considered fairly low GV.
+For example, a meal that causes a dramatic rise in glucose, such as a candy bar might be considered a high GV food while something like an avocado would be considered fairly low GV.
 This allows you to make changes based on the specific responses you see to each meal or activity throughout the day.

 Some variability is normal and expected, such as a decrease when sleeping or an increase during a workout.
 How fast and how high your glucose rises and falls is what is important.
 Glycemic variability serves as a great proxy for insulin production since we are not able to measure insulin levels directly.